 LN2 Cooled Coupling Loop Initial cavity studies at TRIUMF were done with a coupling loop designed at INFN-Legnaro suitable for operation with lower gradients and lower forward power.
-Tests at higher power indicate an unacceptably large amount of power is deposited at 4 °K. A new coupler is being developed with the goal to reduce the helium load to no more than 1 W at the design gradient of 6 MV/m with $P_f = 200$ W. The coupler has a stainless steel body for thermal isolation and a copper outer conductor and rf feed line cooled with LN2.
+Tests at higher power indicate an unacceptably large amount of power is deposited at 4°K. A new coupler is being developed with the goal to reduce the helium load to no more than 1 W at the design gradient of 6 MV/m with $P_f = 200$ W. The coupler has a stainless steel body for thermal isolation and a copper outer conductor and rf feed line cooled with LN2.
+Cooling of the inner conductor is achieved by adopting a thermally conducting Aluminum Nitride dielectric localized in the coupling loop.
+Most recent results using the AlN inserts and with copper braid linked to LN2 providing the thermal sink gives a static loss of 1.4 W into the helium at a forward power of 200 W. A loop with direct cooling via an LN2 cooled pipe soldered into a copper heat exchange block is now assembled and ready for cold test.

 Tuning Plate The tuning plate consists of 1 mm thick RRR Niobium sheet of 240 mm diameter fixed to the bottom Niobium flange.
 To increase flexibility the plate is spun with a single 'oil-can' convolution and milled with eight radial 1 mm slots.
-The performance of the slotted plate compares well to flat plate performance in rf cold tests (see Fig. 4).
-The plate is capable of allowing $\pm 20$ kHz ( $\pm 3$ mm) of tuning range.
+The performance of the slotted plate compares well to flat plate performance in rf cold tests (see Fig. 2).
+The plate is capable of allowing $\pm 20 \text{kHz}$ ($\pm 3 \text{ mm}$) of tuning range.

-Figure 4: RF cold test results comparing cavity performance with a flat tuner plate and the new slotted plate.
+Figure 2: RF cold test results comparing cavity performance with a flat tuner plate and the new slotted plate.

-Mechanical Tuner A prototype mechanical tuner[4] is now being tested.
+Mechanical Tuner A prototype mechanical tuner[3] is now being tested.
 The tuning plate is actuated by a vertically mounted permanent magnet linear servo motor, at the top of the cryostat, using a 'zero backlash' lever and push rod configuration through a bellows feed-through.
 The system resolution at the tuner plate center is $\sim 0.055 \mu m$ (0.3 Hz).
-The demonstrated dynamic and coarse range of the tuner are $\pm 4$ kHz and 33 kHz respectively.
+The demonstrated dynamic and coarse range of the tuner are ± 4 kHz and 33 kHz respectively.
 The tuner on-line performance is measured by altering the cavity frequency by forced variations of the helium pressure.
-The tuner responds accurately to the pressure variation with a resolution better than $0.1\mu m$ (0.6 Hz)[4].
+Fig. 3 gives the pressure change, the associated position drive signal for the tuner and the voltage and phase error at the design gradient.
+The tuner responds accurately to the pressure variation with a resolution better than $0.1\mu m$ (0.6 Hz)[3].
 The demonstrated response bandwidth is presently limited to 20 Hz by a mechanical resonance.
+The phase stability goes out of the regulation tolerance ($\pm 1^{\circ}$) during moments of rapid pressure change due to the limited power available from the test amplifier.